 Further expansion of the Army saw the raising of the 98th Regiment in 1824, the fourth of the Staffords’ antecedents.
 As the century progressed the British Army served in many far-flung places.
 The 38th fought in the First Burma War in 1824-26 and the 98th was in China for the First Opium War in 1842 and the first to garrison Hong Kong.
 The 80th escorted convicts to Australia in 1836 and later assisted in the annexation of New Zealand.
 In 1845-46 the 80th was involved in the hard-fought First Sikh War during which, at the Battle of Ferozeshah on 21 December 1845, Colour Sergeant Matthew Kirkland, captured a Sikh standard.
 This event is still commemorated every year.
 The 80th were in the Second Burma War in 1852-53 and the 64th fought with distinction in Persia in 1856.

 In 1854 war broke out with Russia and the 38th served throughout in the Crimea.
-The 64th were sent from Persia to India in 1857 where the Indian Mutiny had ignited much of the country.
+The 64th were sent from Persia to India in 1857 where the Indian Rebellion (Indian Mutiny) had broken out over much of the country.
 There Drummer Thomas Flynn won the Regiment’s first Victoria Cross.
-He was just 15 and is arguably the youngest ever recipient of the award.
-The 38th and 80th both also served in the Mutiny.
+The 38th and 80th both also served in the Rebellion.
 The 80th was in South Africa from 1876 and was heavily engaged in the Zulu War of 1879, winning two further VCs.

 In 1881 the Cardwell-Childers Reforms created the county regiments.
 The 38th and 80th were linked to become the 1st and 2nd Battalions The South Staffordshire Regiment and the 64th and 98th The Prince of Wales’s (North Staffordshire) Regiment.
 The 98th had been given the title of The Prince of Wales’s Regiment in 1876 by the then Prince, later King Edward VII.
 The 1881 Reforms also saw the old county militias and volunteers linked directly with their Regular Army counterparts.
 The 1st South was fighting in Egypt and the Sudan in 1884-85, including the Gordon Relief Expedition, and both the 1st South and 2nd North served throughout the Second Boer War.